DeJuan Tribble

-DeJuan R. Tribble (born April 13, 1985) is a former American football cornerback.
-He was drafted by the San Diego Chargers in the sixth round of the 2008 NFL Draft.
+DeJuan R. Tribble (born April 13, 1985) is an American former football cornerback.
+He was selected by the San Diego Chargers in the sixth round of the 2008 NFL draft.
 He played college football at Boston College.
 During his time as an Eagle he recorded 15 interceptions, as well as 3 touchdowns.

 Tribble also played for the Florida Tuskers and Omaha Nighthawks.

 Professional career

-Florida Tuskers

-Tribble was drafted by the Florida Tuskers of the United Football League in the UFL Premiere Season Draft in 2009.
+Tribble was selected by the Florida Tuskers of the United Football League in the UFL Premiere Season Draft in 2009.
 He signed with the team on September 9.